bushwahz/week-13-coding-assignment/README.md

-Created a simple applicatoin using React.js
+Created a simple application using React.js